-Such views, however, are also necessarily too linear and close-minded for a film that refuses to limit itself to offering admittedly sublime commentary on the tensions of mainstream, modern society.
+Such views, however, are also necessarily too linearly particular for a film that refuses to limit itself to offering admittedly sublime commentary on the tensions of mainstream, modern society.
 It would be foolish not to admit that Ozu had post-war Japan on the mind with Late Spring, but it would also belie his genius not to examine the wider implications of Ozu’s intricate, square-speckled framing and the delicate, pristine, calm dance of his characters who always seems to sway within but never against the realm of the geometry they’ve set up around themselves.

 Both scenes reflect wider truths about Ozu’s balance-seeking, harmony-testing camera, structuring order and human chaos not as antithetical but as mutually constitutive, almost as if they exist in a larger harmony in how they occupy the same frames without blocking each other from view.
 Humanity, for Ozu, is a dialectic between the two, just as it is a discursive region between everyday social ritual and everyday individual difference.
 The defining feature of Ozu’s film is the repetition of little human moments that don’t disrupt the rituals of everyday life but can coexist within the spaces provided by the rituals.
 Witness a scene of two professors hard at work, adopting a businesslike low-hum of a voice and regimenting their words, only to break into a cascading flow of conversation about a bet they had last week.

-In the same scene, the heavily regimented, ordered, architecturally-lined framing replete with frames within frames within frames both blocks out the characters’ humanity and structures it, leaving just enough room, for instance, for the visible sight of socks swaying in the breeze let through in one of the frame-like windows to the outside.
+In the same scene, the heavily regimented, ordered, architecturally-lined framing replete with frames within frames within frames both contests the characters’ humanity and structures it, leaving just enough room, for instance, for the visible sight of socks swaying in the breeze let through in one of the frame-like windows to the outside.
 The socks invade the box-like frame, hanging into it, but they also reveal the ways in which the structures of the frame, like the structures of our lives, provide open spaces for dialect and disruption and disagreement, or in this case, socks.
-Order structures chaos, and disharmony begets harmony; rather than enemies, the two are sides of a coin that do not exist as wholes without each other.
+Order structures chaos, and disharmony begets harmony; rather than enemies, combatants, the two are in collusion, sides of a coin that do not exist as wholes without each other.